-So after watching your internet man crush going all alpha male with one on Instagram, you finally decided that you, too, need to get your hands on a cumbersome, space-hogging, 450-pound tractor tire.
+So after watching your internet man crush going all alpha male with one on Instagram, attracting thousands of new Instagram likes in the process (even one from your ex!), you finally decided that you, too, need to get your hands on a cumbersome, space-hogging, 450-pound tractor tire.
 And after scouring the interwebs for a reasonable deal, clearing out the requisite space on the side of the house and convincing your family that it’s worth the hassle, you throw on your best workout gear and … now what?

 Uh, I guess I’ll flip it and stuff.